AbhishekSinghDev/cerocode/apps/cero-cli/README.md

 - **Secure Auth** — OAuth 2.0 device flow, no API keys to manage
 - **Encrypted Storage** — Credentials stored in OS keychain
 - **Cross-Platform** — Works on macOS, Windows, and Linux
+- **20+ Themes** — Choose from a variety of beautiful themes to customize your terminal experience

 ### Coming Soon